Abraham Shakespeare: A Lucky Lottery Winner’s Tragic Tale

 Dee Dee has given many interviews from prison and was featured on the show Deadly Women.
 To this day, she is coming up with new twists to the story, including that her lawyer never allowed her to testify in court and that the jury had been “tampered with” by a friend of Shakespeare’s.

 Winning the lottery is usually something to be celebrated.
 Unfortunately for Abraham Shakespeare, winning the jackpot did nothing but complicate his life, eventually leading to his tragic, untimely death at the hands of the heartless Dee Dee Moore.
-Although we've come across quite a few unfortunate stories of lottery winners over the years, including Donald Savastano, few are as tragic or sordid as Shakespeare's.
+Although we've come across quite a few unfortunate stories of lottery winners over the years, including Donald Savastano, few highlight the dangers of winning the lottery in such a tragic manner as Shakespeare's.
 Hopefully he is resting in peace, and hopefully Dee Dee spends the rest of her days behind bars.